heesookiim/Web-Server-Data-Analysis/README.md

 ### 1. Suspicious Requests from a Specific IP

-We observed multiple requests from the IP address `52.169.249.118` attempting to access sensitive WordPress-related PHP files.
+I observed multiple requests from the IP address `52.169.249.118` attempting to access sensitive WordPress-related PHP files.
 This section explores these requests in depth to understand their nature and potential threat.

 **Notebook**: [Malicious IP Analysis](results/malicious_ip.ipynb)